 We also changed our read consistency level to be less consistent.
 We were using *QUORUM and instead we changed to ONE.
 This helped us to lower the load in nodes.

-As we frozen our applications days before the event, we know that we didn't have new data (write operations) and the data would be consistent in their current state.
+As we froze our applications days before the event, we knew that we didn't have new data (write operations) and the data would be consistent in their current state.

 The days after and the DB model solution

-As a part of the final solution, we needed to (re)think about our database model and rolling back the changes that we did as a mitigation path during the event.
+As a part of the final solution, we needed to (re)think about our database model and roll back the changes that we did as a mitigation path during the event.

-Before the event we were using the product ID (PID)as the partition key, what was a good decision, since the PID has good attributes to be a PK due to it’s nature about be a sequential number, and in that way spreading the data evenly around the cluster.
+Before the event we were using the product ID (PID)as the partition key, which was a good decision, since the PID has good attributes to be a PK due to its nature about being a sequential number (high cardinality), and in that way spreading the data evenly around the cluster.

 Secondary Indexes are always a bad idea?